The dwarf hamster: small but endearing

 Granules

-Pellets are the basic food for dwarf hamsters.
-They are specially formulated to meet their nutritional needs and contain cereals, animal proteins, vegetables, vitamins and minerals.
-You can feed your hamster about one teaspoon per day.
+Pellets form the basis of a dwarf hamster's diet.
+They are specially formulated to meet their nutritional needs, and contain cereals, animal proteins, vegetables, vitamins and minerals.
+You can feed your hamster about a teaspoon a day.

 Fruits and vegetables

-Dwarf hamsters also enjoy fresh fruits and vegetables, which you can give them in small amounts (about a teaspoon a day) to supplement the pellets.
-Green leafy vegetables, such as lettuce or kale, are particularly popular.
+Dwarf hamsters also appreciate fresh fruit and vegetables, which you can feed them in small quantities (around a teaspoon a day) to supplement their pellets.
+Green leafy vegetables such as lettuce or kale are particularly popular.
 Fruit should be given sparingly, as it is rich in sugar and can cause health problems if eaten in excess.

 Sweets